yourbuddyconner/TherapEase/README.md

 # TherapEase - Making Therapy Easier.

-Use this tool to monitor a live therapy session (virtual or in person).
+Therapists can use this tool to monitor a live therapy session (virtual or in person).
-Therapease will lisen to your session in real-time, take notes of your session, transcribe the conversations.
+Therapease will listen to your session in real-time, transcribe the conversation, and highlight relevant topics.
 Therapists can see a real-time dashboard highlighting the revelevant topics covered.
-As the subject of conversation changes, the topics and entitites discussed popup, so you can keep track of important topics.
+As the subject of conversation changes, the new topics and entitites discussed popup, so you can keep track of important topics.
 You can download a summary of session notes relevant to each topic and entity and the entire transcipt of the session.

 TherapEase uses a Python backend and HTML/JavaScript frontend.